Spring Preload & Why it Matters

 How To Measure Preload:

-If you want more lift and have the correct amount of preload then you’ll need stiffer springs.
+If you need more lift but already have the correct preload, you’ll need stiffer springs.

-If you want less lift then you need softer springs.
+If you want less lift, you’ll need softer springs.

 Preload & Spring Length:

 Preload is independent of spring free length.
-An 18″ long, 100 lb/in spring with 1″ of preload will give you the same ride height as a 10″ long, 100 lb/in spring with 1″ of preload.
+For example, an 18″ long spring with a rate of 100 lb/in and 1″ of preload will produce the same ride height as a 10″ long spring with the same 100 lb/in rate and 1″ of preload.

-In both cases you’ve applied 100 lb of force before the vehicle weight collapses the spring.
-Because spring rates are the same each spring will collapse the same amount under the weight of the vehicle.
-The result is the same amount of ride height.
+In both cases, 100 pounds of force is applied before the vehicle’s weight compresses the spring.
+Since the spring rates are identical, both springs compress the same amount under load, resulting in the same ride height.

 Why Do We Need Preload: